 Writer: Jolina T. Daño, DA-SAAD Negros Oriental Information Officer

-Randy P. Carpio, Basay, Bayawan City, and Tanjay City Area Coordinator
+Randy P. Carpio, DA-SAAD Basay, Bayawan City, and Tanjay City Area Coordinator

-Janaura B. Rivera, Jimalalud and Vallehermoso Area Coordinator
+Janaura B. Rivera, DA-SAAD Jimalalud and Vallehermoso Area Coordinator